- Share this article on Facebook

 NBC’s string of Thursday editions of Saturday Night Live’s Weekend Update got off to a competitive start last night.

-At 9 o'clock, the half-hour special averaged a 1.7 rating among adults 18-49.
-That put it behind only CBS' typically dominant Big Brother in the key demographic.
+At 9 o’clock, the half-hour special averaged a 1.2 rating among adults 18-49.
+That put it behind only CBS’ typically dominant Big Brother in the key demographic.
+And while that number is quite far south of the one Nielsen originally reported, one of many grossly skewed by preseason NFL, it is still the top comedy performance from a Big Four show this summer.

-Weekend Update, which also jumped 42 percent from its reality lead-in (The Wall), averaged 6.5 million viewers for the night.
-Even with sliding linear ratings across broadcast, both of those numbers are improvements from when NBC last played with Weekend Update in the middle of the week.
-This is just a four-week run for Weekend Update's Colin Jost and Michael Che.
+Weekend Update, which also jumped 71 percent from its reality lead-in (The Wall), averaged 4.7 million viewers for the night.
+Even with sliding linear ratings across broadcast, both of those numbers are steady with when NBC last played with Weekend Update in the middle of the week back in 2012.
+This is just a four-week run for Weekend Update’s Colin Jost and Michael Che.
 The show will wrap when SNL gets back into full production.

-But its score, like many on broadcast Thursday night, is subject to tweaks on account of preseason football preemptions in multiple markets.
-As for the night's top performer, Big Brother is currently averaging a 2.2 rating among adults 18-49 and 7.3 million viewers.
+As for the night’s top performer, Big Brother is currently averaging a 1.9 rating among adults 18-49 and 5.9 million viewers.